 Who can benefit from work conditioning and work hardening?

 There are many workers who can benefit from work conditioning.
 Many workers may also find benefits from work hardening.
-A few types of worker who may benefit the most from these two treatment options include:
+A few types of workers who may benefit the most from these two treatment options include:

 - Emergency services workers, such as firefighters, emergency medical technicians, doctors and nurses.

-- Workers involved in construction or building maintenance, including electricians, plumbers, and painters.
+- Workers involved in construction or building maintenance, including electricians, plumbers and painters.

 - Law enforcement professionals, such as police officers, corrections officers and FBI agents.

-- Shipping industry workers, including delivery drivers, loading and processing workers, and Post Office employees.
+- Shipping industry workers, including delivery drivers, loading and processing workers, and post office employees.

 - Office workers.